 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: (1) furniture and equipment is \$2,000.
-Currently, the Town has no assets meeting this criterion.
 (2) Land and buildings is \$10,000.
 The town acquired land and building in the amount of \$242,193 during the current year.
 All purchased assets are recorded at cost.
 Capital assets are depreciated using the straight-line method over the following estimated useful lives.